phpcl/phpcl_core_php8_developers/README.md

 ```

 #### linuxforcomposer.json
+Copy the file `linuxforcomposer.json.dist` to `linuxforcomposer.json`
+In the newly copied `linuxforcomposer.json` file:
+* Locate the `lfphp-cloud` key
-In the `linuxforcomposer.json` file supplied with the course, locate the `lfphp-cloud` key.
-Replace the values of the following subkeys with the values you wrote down in the preceding steps:
+* Replace the values of the following subkeys with the values you wrote down in the preceding steps:
 ```
   /* other keys not shown */
   "lfphp-cloud" : {
-        "account": "$ACCOUNT",
+        "account"  : "$ACCOUNT",
-        "username": "$USER",
+        "username" : "$USER",
-        "token": "$TOKEN"
+        "token"    : "$TOKEN"
     }
 }
 ```
 Be sure to save the file when done!

 #### Dockerfile
+Copy `Dockerfile.dist` to `Dockerfile`
-In the `Dockerfile` provided, you need to change the github source to your own.
-Change URL `"https://github.com/phpcl/phpcl_core_php8_developers.git"` in the `Dockerfile` to the URL `$FORK` you wrote down in an earlier step above.
+In the newly copied `Dockerfile` you need to change the github source to your own:
+* Change URL `"https://github.com/phpcl/phpcl_core_php8_developers.git"` to the URL `$FORK` you wrote down in an earlier step above.
 Don't forget to save the file when done!

 #### Local Test